Membrane bound polyribosome: Origin

 The image shows the translocation of a ribosome and the role of the SRP.
-Image by wiki user Czwieb.

 The idea that translation and translocation occur simultaneously except in some yeasts was confirmed via microsomes.
 Microsomes are small vesicles of rough endoplasmic reticulum's membranes formed after disruption of the organelle via homogenation.
 Homogenation is physical disruption of cells.
 Microsomes form after homogenization because of the membrane nature of the endoplasmic reticulum.
 In a lipid bilayer, hydrophobic tails must come together and be hydrophilic head must face the external aqueous environment.
 In an experiment, proteins were synthesized via ribosomes with microsomes added simultaneously and with microsomes added after synthesis.
 In the group where microsomes were added simultaneously, the proteins were synthesized into the microsome with the signal sequence cleaved.
 In the group where microsomes were added post protein synthesis, the proteins were located outside the microsome and retained their signal sequence.
 Therefore, it is possible to tell if a protein has been extruded into a microsome by its length (lack of a N-terminal signal protein if extruded), resistance to proteases, lack of resistance to proteases in the presence of detergents, and glycosylation.
 It was confirmed that non-extruded proteins are longer via SDS-page of proteins in the presence of and without microsomes.
 Protease resistance is due to the characteristics of the surrounding endoplasmic reticulum.
 And glycosylation occurs via glycosyltransferases to help with folding and stabilization of proteins.